Objectiphy

 Filtering by Aggregates

 If you specify criteria for a property that uses an aggregate function (eg. SUM, AVG), the criteria will need to be applied to the HAVING part of the SQL.
 You do not need to specify that this criteria belongs to the HAVING clause, as Objectiphy will take care of that automatically (although you can alternatively specify a having clause yourself, which is described further down).
-So assuming an entity is set up with the mapping definitions shown in the example on the annotations page, with an aggregate function for both the numberOfPets and totalWeightOfPets properties, we could build a query like this:
+So assuming an entity is set up with the mapping definitions shown in the , with an aggregate function for both the numberOfPets and totalWeightOfPets properties, we could build a query like this:

 $query = QueryBuilder::create()